williamcdavies/WFRTL-land/README.md

 │       └── land_cover.tif
 ```

-## Compilation & Execution
+## Setup & Execution

-This program can be compiled and executed with the following commands.
-This assumes the current working directory contains `__main__.py` and the required data and project structure is correct.
+The following commands will create a virtual environment, install dependencies, and run the program.
+It is assumed that the current working directory contains `__main__.py` and that the required project structure is in place.

 ```sh
 python3 -m venv venv